-3D Secure 1.0 was initially launched under the umbrella of the world’s 5 leading card schemes in 1999.
+3D Secure 1.0 was initially launched under the umbrella of the world’s five leading card schemes.
 At this time, the internet was undoubtedly just building its footing and e-commerce was definitely not king – mobile commerce was non-existent.

-With the rapid evolution of consumer shopping habits and e-commerce; which then divided into its own sub-sectors, the necessity of increased security that was suited to the demands of fast customer checkout flows had to be met.
+With the rapid evolution of consumer shopping habits and e-commerce, the necessity of increased security to suit the demands of fast customer checkout flows had to be met.